Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 - Migrations.

 ## Installation
-Add this line to your application's Gemfile:
+Add the following gems to your Gemfile:

 ```ruby
 # A ruby implementation of the RFC 7519 OAuth JSON Web Token (JWT) standard.